Which Decking Profiles are best.

 The only truly accessible decking and possibly the quickest to install.
 They profile the decking on the underside to receive POM clips which then allow the decking to click into aluminium rails (joists).
 There are spacers between the boards to allow for correct spacing and airflow.

 You can use this system with hardwoods, modified woods and composite.

 Grooved with Anti-Slip

-This decking is available from many manufacturers with various patterns; some of which have anti slip strips added to the deck board to enhance the anti-slip properties.
-There are variants to this style of board; falling over and using your hands as protection can lead to serious abrasions.
+This decking is available from many manufacturers with various patterns; some of which have anti-slip strips added to the deck board to enhance the anti-slip properties.
+There are variants to this style of the board; falling over and using your hands as protection can lead to serious abrasions.
 Falling over on a smooth deck is much less likely to cause an abrasive injury.

 Decking profile checklist